Last year, one of our most popular blogs took a look at the world’s weakest currencies.

 #1 – Iranian Rial [1 USD = 42,105 IRR]

-Once again, the world’s least valued currency is the Iranian rial.
+Once again, the world’s weakest currency is the Iranian rial.
 Iran has experienced a significant economic downturn due to numerous sanctions.
 Without the ability to export petroleum to the global market (worth about 70% of annual income), Iran now faces a huge deficit in its national budget.

 Indonesia is an economically stable country, however, its currency has a very low exchange rate.
-The government has taken measures to strengthen their currency by raising interest rates and buying sovereign bonds, but the rupiah has continued to depreciate.
+The Indonesian government has taken measures to strengthen its national currency by raising interest rates and buying sovereign bonds, but the rupiah has continued to depreciate.

 Originally pinned to the US dollar at its introduction in 1994, the som flourished in the illegal black market.
 By 2017 it was left with almost no value against the US dollar.
 That year, the Uzbeki government devalued its currency by almost half in an attempt to end decades of market isolation and tempt investors towards the commodity-rich country.
 While the som remains relatively weak, it has stabilized.

-Sierra Leone has a rich supply of natural resources including diamonds, iron ore, gold and chromite… yet is one of the world’s 10 most impoverished and least developed countries.
+Sierra Leone has a rich supply of natural resources including diamonds, iron ore, gold and chromite … yet it is one of the world’s 10 most impoverished and least developed countries.

 Similar to Sierra Leone, neighbouring Guinea is rich in natural resources, including bauxite, iron ore and diamond and gold deposits.
 However, Guinea has also faced stalled economic growth because of political instability and Ebola outbreaks.

-Laos is an outlier on this list, as it’s the only country whose currency was not forced to devalue – it was originally issued with a very low rate against USD back in 1952.
+The world’s seventh weakest currency is an outlier on this list.
+This is because Laos is the only country on this list whose currency was not forced to devalue – it was originally issued with a very low exchange rate against USD back in 1952.

-After a deep recession in the late 1990s and early 2000s, Paraguay suffered climbing inflation, corruption, low education quality and high unemployment.
+After a deep recession in the late 1990s and early 2000s, Paraguay suffered climbing inflation rate, economic downturn, corruption, low education quality and high unemployment.
 Although the country exports cotton and soybeans, this is not enough to cover the cost of its imports.

 Last year, paraguay did go from being the second poorest South American country (by GDP) to the fourth poorest in the space of just 3 years – but this growth has been strongly hampered by COVID-19.

-When the Cambodian riel was first introduced in 1995, it wasn’t very popular – that hasn’t changed.
-The US dollar had been in use in Cambodia since United Nations peacekeeping forces arrived in the early 90s, and many Cambodians still prefer it.
-USD is used for a massive 90% of transactions here, causing the less popular riel to have a correspondingly lower value.
+When the Cambodian riel was first introduced in 1995, it wasn’t very popular – that hasn’t changed much in the years since.
+Although the riel is the official currency, the US dollar had been in use in Cambodia since United Nations peacekeeping forces arrived in the early 90s.
+Many Cambodians still prefer it – USD is used for a massive 90% of transactions here, causing the less popular riel to have a correspondingly lower value.

-The Ugandan shilling first appeared in 1966, replacing the East African shilling (also used in Kenya, Tanganyika and Zanzibar).
+The Ugandan shilling first appeared in 1966, replacing the East African shilling (also used in Kenya, Tanganyika and Zanzibar) as Uganda’s official currency.
 Despite its relatively low value against the US dollar over the past few years, the Ugandan shilling has remained quite stable.